2i2c-org/team-compass/people/hiring.md

 ## Targeted hiring process

-Sometimes, we detect an outstanding person that we might want to hire because of strategic or tactical reasons and needs.
+Sometimes, we detect an outstanding person that we might want to hire without a public process.
 In this case, form a {term}`Hiring Team` and fill in the Targeted hiring sections of the [Formal job offer template](hiring:offer-template).

 ## References